Means of Protection

 - Single Fault Condition (SFC): When one (but only one) of the Means of Protection is removed, and the leakage current remains within limits.
 This is usually done by removing the earth ground connection.
 SFC testing is done to verify that if one MOP should fail, a second MOP will still keep the patient and operator safe.

-Two Levels of MOOP or MOPP
+Two Levels of MOOP and MOPP

 The EN 60601-1 standard defines two levels of Means of Protection from electrical hazards that medical electrical equipment can achieve; the allowable level depends on a device’s specific use.
 Independent laboratories will measure performance and check component specifications for a device and then certify the MOP level.
 The process for determining the level of MOOP and MOPP achieved are similar, but MOPP classification calls for stricter requirements.